GateNLP/domain-analysis-lists/docs/index.md

 The Independent here - not Twitter.
 There are two places where this  distinction is taken into account:
 - *Data collection:* where we directly read in domains from other sources, we try to keep a mapping of equivalent social media account names so that these will not be ignored if a user passes a social media URL
-- *Using the service:* when users send in a URL, the service looks out for any Facebook, Twitter or Tiktok URLs and should they be found, the linked account name rather than the domain is used for further processing
+- *Using the service:* when users send in a URL, the service looks out for any X/Twitter, Facebook, TikTok, Telegram or VKontakte
+  URLs and should they be found, the linked account name rather than the domain is used for further processing

 ## How does the process work end to end?